 Selecting products and services can be a difficult proposition.
 This couldn’t be truer than when selecting construction materials and practices and specifically selecting your new roof solution.
-At current in the market place, there are tens if not hundreds of possible solutions.
-From traditional long standing products, like built up asphalt roofing, to novel new market solutions, such as TPO’s and vegative roofing, a wide variety of systems, value, and performance is available.
-With more variety, there are more decisions and making the best decision could be the difference between long term success and short term failure.
+Currently on the market, there are tens, if not hundreds, of possible solutions.
+From traditional long-standing products, like built-up asphalt roofing, to novel new market solutions, such as TPO’s and vegetative roofing, a wide variety of systems, value and performance is available.
+With more variety, there are more decisions and making the best decision could be the difference between long-term success and short-term failure.
 Roofing system installation is an expensive proposition and customers need to balance initial cost versus life cycle cost and performance versus economics.

-When considering your new roof it’s important to a number of factors including but not limited to:
+When considering your new roof it’s important to acknowledge a number of factors, including but not limited to:

 - Desired service life of the system

-- Energy expectations of the solution as a contributing factor to energy savings or as an addition air barrier
+- Energy expectations of the solution as a contributing factor to energy savings or as an additional air barrier

 - Or potential novel use of the roof as living space or platforms for PV or wind energy